Top Healthcare Marketing Tips for 2024

 Here are some statistics showing patient willingness to embrace telehealth services:

-- 60% of millennials support the use of telehealth to replace in-office visits.
+- 60 percent of millennials support the use of telehealth to replace in-office visits.

-- 74% of consumers say they are at least open to a virtual health visit.
+- 74 percent of consumers say they are at least open to a virtual health visit.

-- 83% of patients who have participated in a telehealth visit felt they received good quality care.
+- 83 percent of patients who have participated in a telehealth visit felt they received good quality care.

 Patients are more at ease speaking with their gadgets than ever before, which is exactly why hospital managers started using virtual assistants to enhance the patient experience.